angular/angular/aio/content/guide/built-in-directives.md

 <code-example path="built-in-directives/src/app/app.component.html" region="NgFor-2" header="src/app/app.component.html"></code-example>

-You can reference a template input variable, such as `item`, in the following locations:
+Reference a template input variable, such as `item`, in the following locations:

   * within the `ngFor` host element
   * within the host element descendants to access the item's properties